 In addition to my educational and hands-on experience, I am extremely motivated and organized.
 My years of schooling have taught me the importance of accuracy and attention to detail in regard to handling medications.
 I am also passionate about patient education and assisting people access the medications they need to improve their quality of life.

-I am confident that my qualifications make me a great fit for the Pharmacist role in your Company.
+I am confident that my qualifications make me a great fit for the Pharmacist role in your company.
 I would be thrilled to discuss my qualifications further during an interview.
 Please don't hesitate to contact me if you'd like any additional information.
 I am grateful for your attention.

 Sincerely,